OFFSET3/taiga-mcp/README.md

   - `TAIGA_PASSWORD` — service account password.
   - `ACTION_PROXY_API_KEY` — shared secret used by the `/actions/*` endpoints.
 - Rotate credentials regularly and redeploy so that new revisions pick up the changes.

+## Connecting MCP Clients
+- You are expected to deploy and host your own MCP server instance (for example on Azure Container Apps, Docker Desktop, or any other Python hosting target).
+This repository does not expose a shared public endpoint.
+- ChatGPT Custom GPT setup:
+  - Open the GPT Builder UI, choose **Create**, and select **Configure** → **Add** under the Model Context Protocol tools section.
+  - Enter your deployed Streamable HTTP URL (for example `https://your-domain.example/mcp`) as the endpoint and leave headers/body blank unless you have protected the route behind a proxy.
+  - Save the GPT and test the `echo` tool to confirm connectivity.
+The session will reuse your deployed server on each invocation.
+- Open-source MCP clients (such as the `mcp` Python CLI or Claude Desktop) can target the same `/mcp` endpoint; set `MCP_URL` to your deployed URL before running helper scripts like `streamable_client.py`.
+- If you regenerate the container image, existing environment variables and secret references remain attached to the Container App.
+Only set them again when new keys/variables are introduced or when credentials rotate.

 ## Verification Checklist
 - Streamable HTTP smoke test: